ACS Award In Pure Chemistry

-Sponsored by the Alpha Chi Sigma Fraternity and the Alpha Chi Sigma Educational Foundation
+Sponsored by Alpha Chi Sigma Fraternity and Alpha Chi Sigma Educational Foundation

-Oleg V. Ozerov, a Texas A&M University chemistry professor who studies synthetic organometallic chemistry and its applications in catalysis and energy-related problems, is being honored for the discovery of novel bond-making and bond-breaking reactions mediated by transition-metal and main-group compounds.
+Imagine being in seventh grade, given unlimited access to a chemical stockroom, and encouraged to run reactions.
+Developing a love of chemistry would be hard to avoid.

-When asked for advice for other young chemists, Ozerov says: “Do not be confused or intimidated by authority, apparent established wisdom, or any nonscience trappings.
-If you truly know what you are about, your ideas are just as valid as anybody else’s and it will be your deeds—experiments—that will prove you right or wrong.
-The boundaries in research are only there to be pushed.”
+Case in point: Theodor Agapie, an assistant chemistry professor at California Institute of Technology.
+He was given this kid-in-a-candy-store experience, thanks to a chemistry teacher who supported and encouraged his interest in the central science.
+The experience hooked Agapie, who is being honored by ACS for his work in organometallic chemistry.

 Join the conversation